IT-HARISH-R/IT-HARISH-R/README.md

 ---
 <h2 align="center">💼 My Projects</h2>

-<p align="center">Here's a sneak peek into some of the projects I've passionately built with MERN Stack, pure CSS, and modern tools.
+<p align="start">Here's a sneak peek into some of the projects I've passionately built with MERN Stack, pure CSS, and modern tools.
 From UI challenges to real-time apps — it's all here 🚀</p>

 <br/>

 <p align="center">
-  ### 💼 My Projects

 - 🌐 **My Portfolio**  -  👉 [Visit](https://mernharish.netlify.app)